Solar in Charleston, SC: 2026 Cost, Savings & Payback

 Solar Energy in Charleston, South Carolina

 Charleston, South Carolina receives an average of 5.2 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.6¢ per kWh from Duke Energy Carolinas, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.6¢ per kWh from Duke Energy Carolinas, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Charleston has a solar penetration rate of 4.9% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 97 (national average: 100) is near the national average.